shivani14012004/Banknote-Authentication-ML/README.md

 ## 📈 Application Features

-### 1. CSV Dataset Upload
+### 1. 📁 CSV Dataset Upload

 Users can upload a CSV file containing `Age` and `Income` columns.

-The application displays the first few rows of the uploaded dataset.
+The application displays a preview of the uploaded dataset.

-### 2. Cluster Count
+### 2. 📊 Cluster Count

 The application displays the number of employees belonging to each cluster.

-### 3. Summary Statistics
+### 3. 📋 Cluster Summary

-The application calculates the average Age and Income for each cluster.
+The application calculates and displays average:

+* Age
+* Income

+for each cluster.

-### 4. Cluster Visualization
+### 4. 📈 Cluster Visualization

-A scatter plot is generated to visualize the employee clusters based on Age and Income.
+A scatter plot is generated using:

-The cluster centers are also displayed on the graph.
+* X-axis → Age
+* Y-axis → Income

+The visualization helps users understand how employees are grouped.

-### 5. Model Inertia
+### 5. 📐 Model Inertia

-The application displays the K-Means **inertia value**, which represents the within-cluster sum of squared distances.
+The application displays the **K-Means inertia value**, which represents the within-cluster sum of squared distances.

-### 6. New Employee Prediction
+### 6. 🔮 New Employee Prediction

 Users can enter: